alexrudy/Cauldron/docs/Cauldron/ktl.rst

 Messages are passed in ASCII encoded strings on the backend, with type checking (at least for :mod:`Cauldron`) only enforced by the frontend code.
 Type checking in the real KTL environemnt can also be done by the message passing interface.

-Keywords and services are discovered via XML configuration files on the KTL backend, and support for KTL XML files is possible, but not implemented, in :mod:`Cauldron`.
+Keywords and services are discovered via XML configuration files on the KTL backend, and support for KTL XML files is possible, but not enforced, in :mod:`Cauldron`.

 The KTL API is implemented by two entities, Clients and Dispatchers.
 Clients are user-facing entities which read and write keyword values.
 Dispatchers are the facility-facing tools which respond to read and write requests.
-The KTL API works across many languages, but :mod:`Cauldron` is really only designed for use with python.
+The KTL API works across many languages, but :mod:`Cauldron` is really only designed for use with python. [#f1]_

+.. [#f1] It is conceivable that someone could hitch any programming language to the ZMQ-based KTL backend in :mod:`Cauldron`.

 Clients
 =======